alphagov/tdt-documentation/README.md

 This repository is used to generate the [documentation website for the Tech Docs Template][tdt-docs] and uses the template itself.

-The Tech Docs Template is a [middleman template][mmt] that you can use to build technical documentation websites using a GOV.UK style.

-To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation](https://tdt-documentation.london.cloudapps.digital/).

 ## Publishing changes

 Travis CI automatically publishes changes merged into the master branch of this repository.